Birds: Baltimore Oriole

 The Florida Winter League was always fun to watch, as the team broke into two: one coached by assistant coach Billy Hunter (Hunter’s Bunters) versus those players coached by Weaver (Weaver’s Beavers).

 The spirit and camaraderie of those teams in the 1960’s and 1970’s were electric, as the Orioles seemed to be near contention for the playoffs every year.
 Except for those damn Yankees, we had one of the best teams in the majors and it was fun to listen to the games on the radio and follow Weaver with all of his antics on the field and in the dugout.
-He made it to Cooperstown following his pitching/homerun philosophy: “pray for Doctor Long-ball; he will cure what ails you.”
+He made it to Cooperstown following his pitching/home-run philosophy, which can be paraphrased as: “pray for Doctor Long-ball; he will cure what ails ya.”
 According to his bio, Weaver is the longest-tenured manager in Oriole franchise history, with 2,541 games of service in parts of 17 seasons (1968–1982, 1985–1986).

 Other famous Weaver quotations are: